Hank (2009 TV series)

-Hank (originally titled Awesome Hank and PRYORS) is an American sitcom that ran on ABC from September 30, 2009, to November 4, 2009.
+Hank (originally titled Awesome Hank and PRYORS) is an American sitcom that originally aired on ABC from September 30, 2009 to November 4, 2009.
 The series was created by Tucker Cawley and is about a Wall Street executive who loses his job and reconnects with his small-town family.
 Hank originally aired on Wednesday nights in the fall season and starred Frasier actor Kelsey Grammer.
-The series was produced by McMonkey Productions and Werner Entertainment, in association with Warner Bros.
+It was produced by McMonkey Productions and Werner Entertainment, in association with Warner Bros.
 Television.